 - A single piece may only be entered in one category – with the exception of Multimedia Journalist of the Year.

 - Entrants must submit a combination of uploaded files and URLs.
 Uploaded videos, with the exception of the “Best Multimedia Package” category, must have all credits and company branding removed from the file and uploaded to our system.
 See the “Contest Notes” section for more information, including specific file requirements.
 URLs will be used to link back to the winning videos, it is okay for these to be on news organization websites and include branding.

 - The fees must be paid via PayPal.
 In exceptional situations, payment by check is acceptable.
-You must request this in advance by contacting [email protected] to receive an authorization code, and include the code on the entry form.
+Please contact [email protected] prior to submitting entries for instructions.

 - Only one entry fee per entrant is required.

 - Entry fees will not be refunded in the case of disqualification.

 Enter up to six (6) stories per category.